 Get The Help And Results You Need After An Injury

-Ohio laws allow a personal injury victim to seek multiple forms of compensation from the person, organization or business that’s negligence led to the accident.
-The laws for seeking monetary damages apply to almost every type of personal injury cases, including but not limited to:
+Ohio personal injury law allows injured individuals to seek multiple forms of compensation from the person, organization, or business whose negligence led to the accident.
+The laws for seeking monetary damages apply to almost every type of personal injury case, including but not limited to:

-- Vehicle Accidents: Car, Truck, Motorcycle, Boat, Common Carrier, Airplane, Bus and Train Wrecks, Pedestrian and Bike Accidents
+- Car, Truck, Motorcycle, Boat, Common Carrier, Airplane, Bus and Train Wrecks, Pedestrian and Bike Accidents, and More

-- Premises Accidents: Slip and Fall Accidents, Drownings, Escalator Injures, Etc.
+- Slip and Fall Accidents, Drownings, Escalator Injures, Electric Shock, Etc.

 - Assaults or Intentional Torts